 Politics affects all of us.
 It is central to human life and human affairs.
-It is fundamental to how we organise and govern ourselves as a community and to how we resolve conflicts.
+It is fundamental to how we organise and govern ourselves and to how we resolve conflicts.
 The decisions we make as political communities, who makes them and how, have consequences for how we live, from questions of war and peace, the distribution of wealth, our rights, freedoms, responsibilities, our access to education, transport and health care.

-In an ever changing world, new challenges are constantly arising – from climate change to new technologies, from identity politics to Brexit – and the study of politicsneeds to respond.
-At Liverpool Hope, therefore, we seek to engage with politics and political issues in the real world as they evolve and change over time, and we actively encourage debate and discussion amongst our students, encouraging a stronger awareness and appreciation of different points of view.
+In this rapidly changing world, new challenges are constantly arising – from climate change to new technologies, from identity politics to Brexit and the Covid-19 pandemic – and the study of politics needs to respond.
+At Liverpool Hope, therefore, we seek to engage with politics and political issues in the real world as they evolve and change over time.
+In doing so, we actively encourage debate and discussion amongst our students, encouraging a stronger awareness and appreciation of different points of view.

-In doing so, we explore the key ideas, institutions and politics in an international, national and local context.
-You will be taught by staff who are experts in their field, who will teach you to engage with political research and develop the capacity to be an independent, critically-minded scholar and equip you with transferable skills to take into the world of work.
+On this programme of study, you will explore key ideas, institutions and politics in an international, national and local context.
+You will be taught by staff who are experts in their field, who will teach you to engage with political research and develop the capacity to be an independent, critically-minded scholar.
+The course also aims to equip you with transferable skills to take into the world of work.

 For more details and information about this course visit:

 Contemporary society is becoming ever more complex and the need to understand how it works is increasingly important.
-Sociology is the study of how society is organised, how this influences the attitudes and behaviour of individuals and the impact this has on social relationships both within and between societies.
+Sociology is the study of how society is organised, how this influences the attitudes and behaviour of individuals and the impact this has on social relationships, both within and between societies.
 Accordingly, sociology is now commonly regarded as an essential discipline for understanding the development of all modern societies.
 The Sociology degree at Liverpool Hope will help you to think critically and constructively about the key questions relating to modern society.

 Our sociology degree is based around a core that provides inputs from social theory and from the comparison of different forms of society.
-The degree will help you to examine ‘common-sense’ assumptions about the world by exploring the issues that confront society nationally and globally and studying the theories and methods that help to explain and understand these issues.
+The degree will help you to examine ‘common-sense’ assumptions about the world by exploring the issues that confront society, both nationally and globally, and by studying the theories and methods that help to explain and understand these issues.
 It also examines and evaluates the methods of research which make the study of society possible.
 The degree enables you to study a range of additional topics which cover the whole spectrum of sociological inquiry.

 Staff are enthusiastic and dedicated and will help you to get the most out of your degree.
-In line with Liverpool Hope’s commitment to social justice both nationally and internationally, Sociology attempts to understand social issues and problems that confront the modern world and, in so doing challenges received wisdom.For more details and information about this course visit:
+In line with Liverpool Hope’s commitment to social justice both, nationally and internationally, Sociology attempts to understand social issues and problems that confront the modern world and, in so doing, challenges received wisdom.For more details and information about this course visit: